dsa-ntc/peninsuladsa-ntc.github.io/_pages/calendar.md

 <h3>:rose: Meetings</h3>

-* **General meetings** are dedicated to chapterwide discussions, presentations on special topics, voting, and more; they are usually held on 3rd Sundays, 4-6pm.
+* **General meetings** are dedicated to presentations on special topics, chapterwide discussions, reports, voting, and more.
+They are usually held on our Discord on 3rd Sundays, 4-6pm.
-* [**Reading group**](../political-reading) meets at least once a month, often on Tuesday evenings at 7pm: see below for confirmed events.
+* [**Reading group**](../political-reading) meets every other Tuesday evening at 6:30pm at [Fireside Books](https://firesiderwc.com/) in downtown Redwood City.
+A hybrid option is available: see calendar item below for link.
-* **Working groups** have their own meeting schedules: see below for confirmed events.
+* [**Working groups**](../get-involved) have their own meeting schedules: see below for confirmed events.

 ---

 <h3>:rose: Social Events</h3>

 * **Member socials** are usually held on 1st Fridays at 6-7:30pm, alternating between coastside and bayside venues: see below for confirmed events.
-* **Play n' Praxis game nights** will be back soon!
+* **Play n' praxis game nights** will be back soon!

 <div id="upcoming"></div><!--/span-->
 <div class="span9">